 Call for a free legal consultation with our Philadelphia birth injury attorneys.
 We can answer your questions while helping you determine the next step with confidence and peace of mind.

+No one knows why some pregnant women develop preeclampsia or high blood pressure during pregnancy, but we do know that it must be closely monitored and treated right away.
+If a mother's blood pressure is too high, it vasoconstricts blood vessels or cuts off the blood flow to the baby.
 The blood supply to your baby is the only way your baby gets the much-needed food and nutrients it requires to grow and survive.
 Your doctor, obstetrician, midwife, or nurse practitioner needs to carefully watch and treat abnormal weight gain, fluid swelling, protein in your urine, or high blood pressure while you are pregnant.
 If they do not, they may not realize that you have preeclampsia.

+If you develop preeclampsia, your doctor or midwife should put you on bed rest, make you lie on your left side, and drink more fluids.
+In addition, you should also have frequent ultrasounds, biophysical profiles, and non-stress tests to make sure your baby is still growing strong and not in any danger.
 If your doctor, midwife, or nurse practitioner does not realize that you are showing signs of preeclampsia and doesn't treat it, you can go on to develop eclampsia and suffer seizures, liver problems, eye problems, bleeding, placental abruption, liver damage, stroke, or even death.
 In addition, it may also cause catastrophic injuries to your baby, including cerebral palsy

+In the last 55+ years, The Beasley Firm has litigated preeclampsia, eclampsia, medical malpractice, and wrongful death cases with documented results.
+Our collective knowledge assisted in obtaining many of the largest medical negligence verdicts in Pennsylvania history: $100 million for an injured baby and a $55 million verdict, as well as hundreds of other multimillion-dollar judgments and settlements.
 If you or your child has suffered due to preeclampsia or eclampsia that was not treated by your doctor, nurse, midwife, or nurse practitioner, we can help you.
 Here at the Beasley Firm, not only do we have a team of nurses and physicians on staff that has actually witnessed and treated pregnant or expecting women with preeclampsia or pregnancy-induced hypertension, we have decades of expertise that made us a leader in this field.

 If you or your baby has been a victim of untreated high blood pressure during pregnancy, please contact us for a free consultation at (215) 866-2424!